yahyasemih/boot2root/writeup1.md

 After finishing all steps the password is the concatenation of every step without spaces: `Publicspeakingisveryeasy.126241207201b2149opekmq426135`

-# Exloit user thor with SSH
+# Exploit user thor with SSH

 Once connected we find instructions in a file named `turtle` that will give us password for user `zaz`.
 After following the instructions we found that it draws letter which are `SLASH`, at the end of the instructions we have a message
 `Can you digest the message? :)` which means that we have to apply `MD5` on that word.
 The password is `646da671ca01bb5d84dbb5fb2238dc8e`

-# Exloit user zaz sith SSH
+# Exploit user zaz sith SSH

-Once connected we find a folder named `mail` that contains empty folders and log messages with unreadable content, and a binary named `exloit_me`.
+Once connected we find a folder named `mail` that contains empty folders and log messages with unreadable content, and a binary named `exploit_me`.
 When running the binary wihtout arguments is does nothing but if we give an argument it prints it back.
 Giving more arguments does not change things

 First idea that cames in mind is to see if we can overflow the input, which happens when we give more than `139` characters.
 We can then